browserengineering/book/book/graphics.md

 out.

 *Mouse wheel*: Add support for scrolling up when you hit the up arrow.
-Make sure you can't scroll past the top of the page.[^why-only-top] Then bind the `<MouseWheel>` event, which triggers when you scroll with the mouse wheel.[^laptop-mousewheel] The associated event object has an `event.delta` value which tells you how far and in what
+Make sure you can't scroll past the top of the page.
+Then bind the `<MouseWheel>` event, which triggers when you scroll with the mouse wheel.[^laptop-mousewheel] The associated event object has an `event.delta` value which tells you how far and in what